-The Division of Graduate Medical Sciences (GMS) at Boston University is committed to providing students with all the tools and resources necessary to excel in biomedical research and beyond.
-This means we consider not just what we teach, but how best to teach it.
+Graduate Medical Sciences (GMS) at Boston University is committed to providing students with all the tools and resources necessary to excel in biomedical research and beyond.
+This means we consider not only what we teach, but also how best to teach it.
 We consider what knowledge, skills and experiences best prepare our students for the opportunities and challenges that await them.

 Students can choose from several curriculum options during their early didactic years depending on their path of entry as indicted below.
-All students have the opportunity to participate in a Mentoring Program that focuses on professional development activities ranging from seminars and workshops to classes for credit.
+All students have the opportunity to participate in our Broadening Experiences in Scientific Training or BEST program that focuses on professional development activities ranging from seminars and workshops to classes for credit.
 This program can be explored throughout a student’s tenure in GMS regardless of the student’s department/program affiliation.
 Additionally, many of our faculty are affiliated with multiple graduate programs thereby providing each student the opportunity to work within a broader research community.

 Curriculum: GMS Program in Biomedical Sciences (PiBS) Portal to 10 Ph.D.
 Degree Options